Latest Information on COVID-19 Precautions

-- All of our facilities are fully operational.
-We are monitoring for symptoms in patients and staff.
+- Our facility is fully operational.
 We are taking proactive steps to keep our patients and team members safe while serving the needs of our community.
-We are actively monitoring and responding to all recommendations made by the CDC and our local regulatory and health authorities.
+We are monitoring for the presence of any symptoms in patients and staff.

-- Community education programs may be canceled or postponed; please see event details and follow us on Facebook for updates.
+- Community education programs typically offered by our facility may be suspended; please follow us on Facebook for event details.

-- We have implemented additional training for all employees on handwashing and hand sanitization, and strict employee and client compliance with washing and sanitizing hands thoroughly and often.
+- We have implemented additional training for all employees on handwashing and hand sanitization, and strict employee and client compliance with washing/sanitizing hands thoroughly and often.

-- We have increased the frequency of the required cleaning and sanitization of our facility, including intake rooms, surfaces, and common areas.
+- We have increased the frequency of the required cleaning and sanitization of our facility, including intake rooms, surfaces and common areas.

-The CDC recommends individuals and families following everyday preventive measures:
+The CDC recommends individuals and families follow everyday preventive measures including:

 - Cover coughs and sneezes with a tissue, then dispose of the tissue.

-- If soap and water are not readily available, use an alcohol-based hand sanitizer with 60–95% alcohol.
+- Wash hands often with soap and water for at least 20 seconds.
+If soap and water are not readily available, use an alcohol-based hand sanitizer with 60–95% alcohol.

 - Routinely clean frequently touched surfaces and objects.